Pretty-SFOS/opal/README.md

         libs/opal-translations
         libs/opal-docs

-8. Add proper attribution where required, e.g. to your About page.
+8. Add proper attribution where required, e.g. to your “About” page.
 Opal modules provide QML elements that can be used directly in [Opal.About](#module-about).
+   Import `../modules/Opal/Attributions` (or `Opal.Attributions 1.0` if you
+   configured the dot-notation), then add `Opal[MyModule]Attribution {}` to the `attributions` list property of the “About” page.

 After the initial setup you can easily add additional modules by simply extracting QML sources, docs, and translations to the respective directories.